-A fellow artist, David Stalling, gave me this postcard with the little boy on roller skates and his self-made wings as a symbol for our project “what if?”.
+A fellow artist gave me this postcard with the little boy on roller skates and his self-made wings as a symbol for our project “what if?”.
 What if we had wings?
-What if we would escape our personal boundaries, follow our visions and dare the impossible?
+What if we could escape our personal boundaries, follow our visions and dare the impossible?

 I myself am a wanderer.
 My own journey started with my parents naming me Barbara.
 The name comes from the Greek word barbaros (βαρβαρος) meaning “the foreigner”.
 For seventeen years I have lived in six different countries, in cities like Chicago, London, Moscow, Amsterdam, Hamburg and Vienna, always a stranger.

 One of the countries that possibly influenced me the most has been Russia, where I lived in the late 80s, during a time of change (perestroika) and a new political openness (glasnost).
 In the Tschaikowsky conservatory, after lessons, my violin teacher Zoria Shikhmurzaeva, gathered her students and for hours we talked politics and she told us what life was like under Stalin regime: the fears, the threat, the terror.
 With the political changes in the country, hopes of the people were up, and the energy was vibrating and joyful.

 I learned a lot while being there: first of all, the USSR was still a socialist country and I was confronted with a totalitarian regime and its influence on its own people.
 Official business was hard, rough, and arbitrary, but privately the people were highly cultivated, hospitable, warmhearted and unbelievably helpful.

 Being in a foreign country of which I hadn’t quite mastered the language yet, I experienced how it felt to be insecure and vulnerable like a child again, because I didn’t know the rules of behaviour and didn’t speak the language properly.